-MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited)

-Year Ended December 31, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) (in thousands, unless noted) Year Ended December 31, 2022

-(Dollars in Thousands)

-As management of the Nassau County Sewer and Storm Water Finance Authority (the "Authority"), we offer readers of the financial statements this narrative overview and analysis of our financial activities for the year ended December 31, 2020.
-We encourage readers to consider the information presented here in conjunction with the financial statements.
+The following is a discussion and analysis of the Nassau County Sewer and Storm Water Finance Authority's (the "Authority") financial performance, which provides an overview of the Authority's financial activities as of and for the year ended December 31, 2022.
+Please read this in conjunction with the financial statements, which immediately follow this section.